 Websites online right now

 After reaching 1 billion websites in September of 2014, a milestone confirmed by NetCraft in its October 2014 Web Server Survey and that Internet Live Stats was the first to announce - as attested by this tweet from the inventor of the World Wide Web himself, Tim Berners-Lee - the number of websites in the world has subsequently declined, reverting back to a level below 1 billion.
 This is due to the monthly fluctuations in the count of inactive websites.
-We do expect, however, to exceed 1 billion websites again sometime in 2015 and to stabilize the count above this historic milestone in 2016.
+We do expect, however, to exceed 1 billion websites again sometime from late 2015 to mid 2016, and to stabilize the count above this historic milestone in 2017.
 From 1 website in 1991 to 1 billion in 2014, the chart and table below show the total number of websites by year throughout history:

 By "Website" we mean unique hostname (a name which can be resolved, using a name server, into an IP Address).